jswest/chartome/README.md

 A tool to build charts with [Electome](http://www.electome.org) data.

 ## Usage
-1. Download and install [Merriweather Sans](https://www.fontsquirrel.com/fonts/merriweather-sans) and [Montserrat](https://www.fontsquirrel.com/fonts/montserrat).
-It is essential that you do this for the charts to look right.
+1. ~Download and install [Merriweather Sans](https://www.fontsquirrel.com/fonts/merriweather-sans) and [Montserrat](https://www.fontsquirrel.com/fonts/montserrat).
+It is essentiaål that you do this for the charts to look right.~
 2. Fire up a server
 3. Navigate to `localhost` on the correct port.
 4. Upload a CSV file and have some fun.